 In our production runs each main domain has a12km grid and the nested domains have 4km grids.
-Initialization is with GFS data and with current high resolution sea surface temperature data.
+Initialization is with current analysis meteorological data.
+Boundry conditions are provided by GFS forecast data.
 The domains have pre-generated high reslolution topography and coverage data as required by the physics of the model.

-The runs are performed in parallel on three clusters each consisting of two second hand HP DL360 G6 servers each with 2 Xeon 5650 CPUs and 12GB memory.
-This give a total of 72 physical CPU cores for all clusters.
+The runs are performed in parallel on four Linux clusters each consisting of two second hand HP DL360 G6 servers each with 2 Xeon 5650 CPUs and 12GB memory.
+In addion two stand alone Linux servers are also used for production.
+This give a total of 124 physical CPU cores for processing.
 Production runs take between 50 to 80 minutes plus about 15 minutes to publish.
-For backup production and for development a server with dual AMD Opteron 6276 8 core CPUs, 64GB RAM and a 500GB SSD HD is used.

 Sea current data is generated using E.U.
 Copernicus Marine Service Information from the NEMO model and is added to the Grib files